symfony/symfony-docs/security/csrf.rst

 attacker from guessing the CSRF tokens, a random mask is prepended to the token and used to scramble it.

-.. versionadded:: 5.3

-    The randomization of tokens was introduced in Symfony 5.3

 .. _`Cross-site request forgery`: https://en.wikipedia.org/wiki/Cross-site_request_forgery
 .. _`BREACH`: https://en.wikipedia.org/wiki/BREACH
 .. _`CRIME`: https://en.wikipedia.org/wiki/CRIME